International Arrest Warrant

 Get legal advice!

-International arrest warrants are a complex legal issue.
-However, we are ready to offer you expert legal assistance in challenging and defending against international arrest warrant cases.
+While International arrest warrants are a complex legal issue, we are ready to offer you expert legal assistance in challenging and defending against such cases.
 Our team of Interpol lawyers constantly works on preventing unfair detentions and effectively addressing issues related to warrants.

 What is an international arrest warrant?

-An international arrest warrant is an official request from one country to other countries for the detention and subsequent extradition of a person suspected or accused of committing a crime.
-Such a warrant is issued by competent judicial or law enforcement authorities and is valid beyond the jurisdiction of the initiating country.
+An international warrant is an official request from one country to another country for the detention and subsequent extradition of a person suspected or accused of committing a crime.
+Such an International alert is issued by competent judicial or law enforcement authorities and is valid beyond the jurisdiction of the initiating country.

 The basis for issuing and executing international arrest warrants lies in bilateral and multilateral agreements between countries.
 The act for which the individual is accused must be considered a crime in both countries involved.
 The procedures must adhere to international human rights standards, including the right to a fair trial.